Pentagram: Early history

+Flinders Petrie mentioned that the pentagram started to appear as a decoration on Predynastic Egyptian pottery at around "Sequence Date" 64 in his system, corresponding to the early Naqada III era.

 Pentagram symbols from about 5,000 years ago were found in the Liangzhu culture of China.
+A pentagram appeared in a Chinese text on music theory from the Warring States period (c.
+475 – 221 BC) as a diagram of the mathematical relations between the five notes in a particular Chinese musical scale.

 The pentagram was known to the ancient Greeks, with a depiction on a vase possibly dating back to the 7th century BCE.
 Pythagoreanism originated in the 6th century BCE and used the pentagram as a symbol of mutual recognition, of wellbeing, and to recognize good deeds and charity.

-From around 300-150 BCE the pentagram stood as the symbol of Jerusalem, marked by the 5 Hebrew letters ירשלם spelling its name.
+From around 300–150 BCE the pentagram stood as the symbol of Jerusalem, marked by the 5 Hebrew letters ירשלם spelling its name.